 History of the Labyrinth

-The labyrinth has already been in use in the Middle Ages, as a shelter, a prison and even as Turkish harem in the 16th century.
+Today’s underground maze of the Castle Hill of Budapest was in use in the Middle Ages as a shelter, a prison and even as Turkish harem in the 16th century.
 The underground tunnel system also served as a hospital during the WWII.

-The Buda Castle Labyrinth, as a tourist attraction open its gates in 1984 with guided tours and film screenings.
+The Labyrinth under the Castle Hill – as a tourist attraction – opened its gates in 1984 with guided tours and film screenings.
 The new management took over in 2011, and the Labyrinth was re-opened with a slightly different concept, but still offering tours.